On the Feedback Law in Stochastic Optimal Nonlinear Control: Introduction

+In contrast to our prior work \cite{parunandi2019TPFC}, we show fourth order near-optimality of the linear perturbation feedback, the perturbation structure of the deterministic and stochastic feedback law, and analytical as well as empirical evidence regarding the superiority of MPC to stochastic DP.
+The current manuscript expands on our previously published conference paper \cite{mohamed2022acc}, giving detailed proofs of all our developments and provides a comprehensive empirical (computational) evaluation of the theoretical developments.
+Finally, we note that there is very recent work from the MPC literature that utilizes a shrinking horizon MPC approach \cite{Diehl-e4} and proves a similar fourth-order near optimality result; however, we showed the result earlier \cite{mohamed2022acc, mohamed2020optimality} and our method of proof is different.
+Further, the other contributions listed above are unique to this paper.

-The rest of the document is organized as follows: Section~\ref{sec:2} states the problem, Section~\ref{sec:3} presents three fundamental results that represent the three legs of the stool that supports the fact that the MPC feedback law is near-optimal, which is established in Section~\ref{sec:4}.
-We illustrate our results empirically in Section~\ref{section:results} using simple 1-dimensional examples for which the stochastic DP problem can be solved, and more practical examples from nonlinear Robotic planning.
+The rest of the document is organized as follows: Section~\ref{sec:2} formulates the problem and provides some background on the HJB.
+We give a heuristic overview of the results established in this paper in Section \ref{sec:heuristic}, we recommend that the reader peruse this section carefully for easier comprehension of the details in the rest of the paper.
+Section~\ref{sec:3} presents the perturbation analysis of the optimal feedback control problem.
+In Section~\ref{sec:4}, we establish that the MPC and linear perturbation feedback law are near-optimal.
+We illustrate our results numerically in Section~\ref{section:results} using simple 1-dimensional examples as well as more practical examples from nonlinear robotic planning.